JonFerguson1/Logistics-Data-Warehouse/README.md

 # Logistics_data_warehouse
-Data warehouse that receives data from CSV files based on scheduling from Airflow.
+Data warehouse that receives data from CSV files based on scheduling from Apache Airflow.
 - This project was created in a Linux environment using Windows SubSystem for Linux.
 - MySQL and Airflow should be installed.The SQL files are meant to setup the database.
 - Once the database is setup then there is no more need for the SQL files.